 If you have a question that hasn’t been answered in our FAQ, ask us by filling out the form below.

 A tributary is a creek, stream or river that flows into a larger body of water.
 For example, the Susquehanna, Potomac and James rivers are tributaries of the Chesapeake Bay.

 An ecosystem is a complex set of relationships among animals, plants, habitats, people and non-living things.
 All parts of an ecosystem interact with and depend on each other in some way.

 The Chesapeake Bay is about 200 miles long, stretching from Havre de Grace, Maryland, to Norfolk, Virginia.
 The Bay’s width varies from its narrowest point (3.4 miles across near Aberdeen, Maryland) to its widest point (35 miles across near the mouth of the Potomac River).

 The Choptank, James, Nanticoke, Patapsco, Patuxent, Potomac, Rappahannock, Susquehanna and York rivers are just a few of the many rivers that flow into the Chesapeake Bay.
-These rivers are fed by hundreds of thousands of streams and creeks that flow throughout the Chesapeake Bay watershed.
+These rivers are fed by the hundreds of thousands of streams and creeks that flow through the Chesapeake Bay watershed.